hussainkazmi/energyDS/README.md

 # energyDS

 These notebooks were used as part of the data science for energy engineers course to introduce students to exploratory data analysis, forecasting and optimal decision making.
+While the course was taught using Deepnote, the notebooks can also be run in a standalone manner (requirements.txt contains a list of relevant dependencies).

 Lecture 0 is an introduction to energy data science use cases as well as some pointers to existing resources on the internet (e.g. lectures etc.).